meryemmalakdif/AutoDFL/README.md

 - `setup/`: Contains the initial configuration and installation process required to run the whole framework (BC-Client Chainlink / ZkSync / FL nodes) nodes.

-Additionally, the project contains the evaluation metrics and visualization outputs generated during the study, organized in the file scripts_for_plots.ipynb.

 ### How to Use This Repository